-It is popular belief that this part of the country has the most liveable year round climate.
-Summer isn’t overly hot, and mid Winter daytime temperatures often hover in the mid twenties.
-This results in keeping the seawater around twenty degrees, great for swimming!
+It is popular belief that this part of the country has the most livable year round climate.
+Summer isn’t overly hot, and mid Winter daytime temperatures often hover in the low to mid twenties.

 Furthermore the local beaches and coastline are stunning.
 Trial bay is protected by the main headland of Laggers Pt and Smokey Cape in the majority of winds and swell.
-This makes it an easy swimming beach.
-Especially up in the far Eastern corner.
+This makes it a perfect family beach, especially up in the far Eastern corner.

 Closer to town the small Horseshoe Bay beach has generally light surf.
 A gently sloping gradient and a lifesaving patrol making it popular with families.

 Standing sentry over the bay are towering Norfolk Pines which give shade and comfort to those getting out of the sun.

 Nearby is the local town center with ‘fish and chip’ shops, cafes, ice cream parlors, boutiques and a fishing tackle shop.